-Heavy Rain Possible Next Week O Central Pennsylvania WEATHER FORECAST OFFICE

-OVERVIEW:

-- Hurricane Isaias (ees-ah-EE-ahs) is expected to move north along the east coast and bring the potential for heavy rain in east-central PA early next week. - The storm is still several days away.
-Please continue to monitor the forecast as a westward shift in the track could mean more significant impacts in Central PA.

-TIMING & LOCATION • The current forecast track brings the storm along the east coast, with impacts being felt in Pennsylvania as early as Monday night and as late as Wednesday morning.
-HAZARDS & IMPACTS Heavy rainfall appears to be the most significant threat at this time, with the westward extent of impacts still uncertain.
+Heavy Rain Possible Next Week 🔕 OVERVIEW: Hurricane Isaias (ees-ah-EE-ahs) is expected to move north along the east coast and bring the potential for heavy rain in east-central PA early next week. ■ The storm is still several days away.
+Please continue to monitor the forecast as a westward shift in the track could mean more significant impacts in Central PA. • The current forecast track brings the storm along the east coast, with impacts being felt in Pennsylvania as early as Monday night LOCATION and as late as Wednesday morning. • Heavy rainfall appears to be the most significant threat at this HAZARDS & time, with the westward extent of impacts still uncertain.
 Gusty winds are also possible, especially in eastern PA.
-FORECAST CHALLENGES Small tweaks to the storm track and intensity are likely over the next few days.
+Small tweaks to the storm track and intensity are likely over the next few days.
 Continue to monitor the forecast.
-The interaction between Isaias and a cold front approaching from the west will determine the extent and intensity of heavy rainfall.
-ADDITIONAL Note that the forecast cone represents the probable track of the CENTER of a tropical cyclone.
-Impacts often occur well outside of the cone.
-Hole: The cone contains the probable path of the storm center but does not show the streit in storm tenter but does not show the streit in storm tenter but conditions on a coor contain of the center but does not show the streit in storm tenter but conditions on a coor contain of the center but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the streit in storm tenter but does not show the storm te

-■ By 6PM Saturday 8/1
+FORECAST CHALLENGES • The interaction between Isaias and a cold front approaching from the west will determine the extent and intensity of heavy rainfall.
+Note that the forecast cone represents the probable track of the CENTER of a tropical INFORMATION cyclone.
+Impacts often occur well outside of the cone. ■ By 6PM Saturday 8/1

+ISSUED: 7/31/2020 3:31 PM